ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Minimum length of 9 characters, maximum length of 100 characters.

-    When creating a user, if neither :emphasis:`password` nor :emphasis:`passphrase` is specified, RACF will not assign a password and the user will need to be assigned one before they can log in.
+    When creating a user, if neither :emphasis:`password` nor :emphasis:`passphrase` is specified, no password or passphrase is assigned.
+The user must be assigned one before logging in.

     When a passphrase is set for the first time during user creation, RACF marks it as EXPIRED by default.
 To change this, update the user with :emphasis:`expired=false` after creation.

-    An empty string will remove the passphrase and set it to NOPHRASE.
+    Setting :emphasis:`passphrase=""` removes the passphrase and sets the NOPHRASE attribute on the user profile.

     It is recommended to use Ansible Vault to encrypt this value.